A Message from APA-MA’s Professional Development Officer (PDO)

 Programs Qualifying for CM Credits: If you are planning or sponsoring a session, conference, or other event that you would like to have eligible for CM credits, contact the PDO regarding the procedures for partnering with APA-MA for credits and vetting of program eligibility for CM.
 Please first fill out the form for partnership, on this page, and review the section titled Alternative Approach on this page.
 We can be most effective in marketing your event when you contact us early, even if you’re just in pre-planning stages!
 Note that, organizations without a prior relationship with the Chapter may require Board approval.

 AICP Testing Scholarships: Taking the AICP test can be expensive.
 APA now offers scholarships to members who cannot otherwise take the test based on the cost.
-You can find more information on obtaining 1 of 2 scholarships available to Massachusetts members here.
+You can find more information here.